-- 2. Choose the appropriate menu items to create the oracle user, specifying the following information: - In the Primary GROUP field, specify the Oracle Inventory group, for example oinstall. - In the Group SET field, specify any required secondary groups.
+- AIX: - 1.
+Enter the following command: - # smit security - 2.
+Choose the appropriate menu items to create the oracle user, specifying the following information: - In the Primary GROUP field, specify the Oracle Inventory group, for example oinstall. - In the Group SET field, specify any required secondary groups.